In this article:

 For ongoing privacy protection, you need an automatic data broker opt-out service like Aura.

 Aura’s award-winning platform scans 30+ popular data broker databases, and sends takedown requests on your behalf — preventing brokers such as USPhoneBook, BeenVerified, and TruthFinder from re-adding your information.
-You’ll also get identity and credit monitoring, digital security tools, 24/7 U.S.-based support, and up to $1 million in identity theft insurance coverage.
+You’ll also get identity monitoring, digital security tools, and 24/7 U.S.-based support — all for just over $1/month.

 Data brokers like USPhoneBook take advantage of publicly available information to circumvent privacy laws.
 This means that even if you remove your data from every data broker site, it’s still available somewhere — either via search engines or in public records.